joostsijm/honk-handel-analytiek/README.md

 poetry install
 ```

-A aimple environment variable configuration is needed for the application to connect to external systems.
+A simple environment variable configuration is needed for the application to connect to external systems.
 Copy, or rename, the example environment configuration `example.env` to `.env`.
 Execute the following snippet in the CLI while in the base repository (or use your preferred file explorer):